-Extra reasons we would share your personal data for if you apply to work for, are working for or have worked for Social Work England
+Parties with whom we would share your personal data for if you apply to work for, or work for, Social Work England

-If you are applying to become, are currently employed by or have been through a recruitment process with Social Work England, then your data may also be shared with:
+If you are applying to work for, or work for, Social Work England, then your personal data may also be shared with:

 - The Disclosure and Barring Service (DBS)

-- Any third parties managing our recruitment process
+- Any third parties supporting our recruitment process

 Your rights in relation to your personal data

-The law sets out that your individual rights in relation to your personal data are as follows:
+Your individual rights in relation to your personal data are set out in law as follows: